LittleBai25/LittleTiao/Applicant Analysis/README.md

    - Choose different AI models
    - Save your changes for future use

+## Serper MCP Server Integration

+The application uses the Serper MCP server to perform web searches for UCL program information.
+This integration:

+1. Allows for real-time, up-to-date program information
+2. Provides more accurate program recommendations based on current UCL offerings
+3. Falls back to mock data if the search fails or API keys are not configured

+To configure the Serper MCP server:
+1. Obtain API keys for Serper and Smithery
+2. Set the API keys as environment variables (see Installation section)
+3. The application will automatically use these keys to connect to the server

 ## Development Notes

 The application is structured as follows: